-Values for assets which have no market value have been valued at cost and are considered level 3 assets.
-At 31 December 2019 these represent the loan to the central fund, no further level 3 disclosure is provided on the grounds of materiality.
+Values for assets which have no observable market value have been valued at cost and are considered level 3 assets.
+The exception is the loan to the central fund where a fair value adjustment has been applied.
+The fair value of the loan at year end is £15.4m (2019: £3.6m).
+No further level 3 disclosure is provided on the grounds of materiality.